The big L

 One thing my NEURO said to me today

-I’ve been so blessed to find Krishna Polkala MD Neurology after my neuro of over a decade, Sara Westgate MD retired her practice a couple of years ago.
+I’ve been so blessed to find Krishna Pokala MD Neurology after my neuro of over a decade, Sara Westgate MD retired her practice a couple of years ago.
 Her retirement sent shockwaves across the Austin migraine community; we’d lost a huge provider.
-Dr. Polkala did an amazing act; offering to take as many of Westgate’s patients.
-Not only does Dr. Polkala has a great bedside manner, he agrees to use my own “botox map” that works really well for me.
+Dr. Pokala did an amazing act; offering to take as many of Westgate’s patients.
+Not only does Dr. Pokala has a great bedside manner, he agrees to use my own “botox map” that works really well for me.
 Instead of the traditional neck injections, I get more in my forehead and 1-2 in my jaw.
 I always joke that I need a “plastic forehead;” most of my migraines are frontal, not occipital.
 He also is incredibly understanding about how important Botox is for my Chronic Migraine treatment and will squeeze me into his schedule so I’m on time for every 12 weeks.
 And he will absolutely collaborate with me on my medication and care.

 Every Botox day, he asks to see my photo of my “map,” so he can make sure to follow…